andybest/common-lisp/README.md

   ; symbol accessors for any number of vectors can now be used )
 ```
-Quats use x, y, z, w, and matrices use 00 to 33.
-Dquats have no accessors macro.
+Quats use x, y, z, w; matrices use 00 to 33; Dquats are like quats except with r and d
+added to the front of the member names, for the real and the dual part respectively.

 ## License